kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 options ndots:5
 ```

 The resolv.conf also contains the nameserver setting.
-This specifies what ip address the pod needs to use to perform DNS queries against Kubernetes DNS.
-This ip address is something that kubernetes has automatically put into the resolv.conf at the time of creating this pod.
-So let's see where this ip address points to:
+This specifies the ip address for the pod to use to perform DNS queries against Kubernetes DNS.
+This ip address is something that kubernetes has automatically inserted into the resolv.conf at the time of creating this pod.
+So let's see where this ip address leads to:
 ```
 $ kubectl get all -o wide --all-namespaces | grep 10.96.0.10 kube-system            service/kube-dns                    ClusterIP   10.96.0.10       <none>        53/UDP,53/TCP,9153/TCP   4h34m   k8s-app=kube-dns
 ```

 Here we find that it belongs to a service called kube-dns.
-This service lives in the kube-system namespace, and is configured to forward traffic to pods with this label (redbox).
+This service lives in the kube-system namespace, and is configured to listen on port 53, which is that standard port for DNS traffic.
+This service forwards any DNS traffic traffic to pods with this label (redbox).

 And if we look at what pods has this label, we find they are coredns pods.